 How to Use Yum Extender NG?

-This will launch the yumex-ng graphical user interface (GUI), allowing you to manage your system's packages.
+This will open the yumex-ng graphical user interface (GUI), allowing you to manage your system's packages.

 You can also launch yumex-ng from the command line by entering the following command:

-Here it is the default interface of Yumex-ng.
+Here is how the default interface of Yumex-ng looks like in Fedora 42.

 With yumex-ng installed and configured, you can now start using it to manage your system's packages.
 Browse through the available packages, select the ones you want to install or update, and click on the 'Apply' button to make the changes.